 The hidden job market is the most successful job search strategy you will ever implement.
 There are many reasons for this but one of the main ones is simply that not many people use it, therefore your competition is much less.

 The first thing that many employers do when they need to employ a new person is to ask around existing staff members and business colleagues.

 The process of finding a new employee is very time-consuming and quite often a hit and miss for employers in unearthing the right person.
 For this reason, they might delegate this out to a recruitment firm at a considerable cost.

 But if they can find somebody who comes at least partially recommended by an existing staff member or business acquaintance or friend, then that is a process they will frequently opt for.

 It gives the employer more confidence because of the third-party referral and saves them a lot of time and money.

 So it is important to understand that most jobs that are gained in the world of work by new employees are never advertised anywhere.

 Other methods of working the hidden job market may include you networking the software/programming industry; selling yourself to do a short-term programming contract which later turns into a permanent position; even an offer to do short-term unpaid work to prove your ability to an employer etc.

-Because you have worked in the software industry you will have contacts for networking whether that be people that you know personally, or people you know that will know somebody else that who could help you.
+Because you have worked in the software industry you will have contacts for networking whether that be people that you know personally or people you know that will know somebody else who could help you.

 I hope this helps.